 “I’m both excited and humbled by this opportunity,” shared Coleman.
 “There are so many reasons to love Lorain, but the people are at the top of the list.
 The needs of our children will drive everything that we do.
 While there is no shortage of work ahead of us, we will do that work together.
 A culture of collaboration and shared vision is fundamental to creating the conditions that allow all of our people to reach their fullest potential.”

-Mr. Coleman lives in Rocky River with his wife Amy and three children, Samantha (16), Will (14) and Alex (8).
-During his free time he loves to spend time with his wife and kids.
+Mr. Coleman lives in Rocky River with his wife Amy and three children.
+During his free time he loves to spend time with his family.